GingerKiwi/gingerkiwi-blog-2023/src/blog/2022-12-14-top-5-best-practices-for-saas-marketing-on-linkedin.md

 LinkedIn is a powerful platform for SaaS marketing.
 By implementing these five top best practices along with good market research and promptly replying to leads you will have the best return on your marketing budget.

 ---
-### Photo Credit
+### Photo and Image Credits
 Cover Photo: Alexander Shatov on Unsplash https://unsplash.com/photos/9Zjd7PE_FRM

-Other images created using design kit provided by Directive Consulting
+Other images created by the author using a design kit provided by Directive Consulting